cuonglm/cuonglm.xyz/content/post/go_issue_48490.md

 I sent [CL 351049][cl_351049] to fix the bug.
 It's quite simple, just don't merge those flags set like they were before, and we're good.

 ---
+_Note_

 When writing test case for the bug, I found an [issue][issue_48496] that `go` command does not do concurrent compilation on darwin/arm64!

 That's the reason I don't see the slow down when running `make.bash` in my M1 after [CL 344909][cl_344909].

+---
+_Updated 24/09/2021_

+I sent a followup [CL 351849][cl_351849], hopefully making the code easier to understand/maintain and prevent subtle bug like this.

 ---